-Trump’s Team Promotes Punishment For Hillary: Her Attempt At Manipulating Election Makes Putin’s Small Potatoes?
-(Opinion)
+Trump’s Team Promotes Punishment For Hillary: Her Alleged Attempt At Manipulating Election Makes Putin’s Small Potatoes?
+[Opinion]

 They cite Spicer as never mentioning just how Hillary manipulated the election, although Spicer did explain this manipulation as Hillary attempting to get an edge on Trump by knowing the questions beforehand in the primary debate.
 She had time to have a fine-tuned answer at the ready and Trump was left to answer questions directed at him off the cuff.

-The website claims that Spicer’s call for punishing Hillary did nothing to distract anyone from Putin and his government putting Trump into the White House.
+The website claims that Spicer’s call for punishing Hillary did nothing to distract anyone from Putin and his government allegedly putting Trump into the White House.
 They appear to put an awful lot of stock into the abilities of Putin and his government, where even many of Trump’s non-supporters don’t believe he won the election because of Putin.